 When I left for Thailand, I posted a photo to Instagram of one of my favorite quotes.

 It summed up my desire for a different kind of life.
 One full of contemplation and time for relaxing and creating.
 A life in which walking and sitting on walls wasn’t frivolous, but a necessary joy of life.
 What I discovered in Thailand, however, was quite the opposite.
 My life there was fun, it was passionate, and it was full, but I had no time for such things.
-I left for work as the sun was rising and got back late.
-I spent my nights at bars or playing gigs with the band, and I was carried through my weeks by caffeine, drugs, and booze.
 The longer I was there the more I felt myself unraveling.

 In California, I have a life filled with the things I craved for so long.
 Mornings spent walking or taking the dogs to the beach.
 Evenings spent woodworking and creating with my hands.
 I’m busy, but I have time to prioritize the things that make my life good.